Every year close to the end of September Barcelona holds its largest street party, the Barcelona La Mercè Festival.

 There is normally 2 types of Correfoc on the same evening.
 One of them is for the children and is a lot more tame than the "adult" Correfoc which happens later on in the evening

 The Correfoc event takes place at dusk.
 Normally along and around Via Laietana.
 The road will be closed off and then opens to "The Devils".

-The Devils are special community groups that dress up like devils and parade the streets during certain festivals in Barcelona.
-La Mercè Festival is one such festival.
-The devils run up the streets with bangers and hand held fireworks.
+The Devils are special community groups that dress up as devils and parade the streets during certain festivals in Barcelona.
+La Mercè is one such event.
+The devils run up the streets with bangers and handheld fireworks.
 Lots of bangs and fire is the order of the day.
 Fire breathing dragons (or at least sparkler-breathing dragons) also roam the streets with Devils skipping along with spiralling fireworks held in their hands.

 The "adult" Correfoc takes place after the "junior" Correfoc.
 The main difference with the adult event is that the crowds are actually sprayed with flames from the sparklers.
 If you are of a nervous disposition then maybe you should consider standing well back from the Correfoc itself.

 Date: 22 September